StevensDeptECE/CPE390/Course Documentation/Instructions for Installing VSCode.md

       3. I believe that the git-bash will pull your ssh keys from the other shells.
 If not, you do not need to generate multiple ssh keys, just copy-paste the keys between msys2/wsl/cmd/etc in the home directory (`~/.ssh` or `C:\Users\StevensUser\.ssh`)
       4. In git bash, replacing Atilla's information with yours:
          1. `git config --global user.name "Atilla The Duck"`
-         2. `git config --global user.name "aduck@stevens.edu"`
+         2. `git config --global user.email "aduck@stevens.edu"`
    2. Linux: make sure you have `g++`, `gdb`, and `git` installed.
       1. First run update and upgrade using your package manager.
 IE if you were on a distro that used apt: `sudo apt update -y && sudo apt full-upgrade -y`
          1. This may take around 5-10 minutes, depending on how recently your distro was compiled into an image and how many packages were included.
 (To keep the image light, I recommend grabbing the lightest package that includes a GUI, if multiple are offered)